plasmoapp/plasmo-voice/README.md

 - [GitHub]()
 - [FAQ]()
 - [Wiki]()

-## How does it work?
-The main feature of Plasmo Voice is server-side made with Spigot.
-Don't sacrifice Spigot plugins and the convenience of players who don't use mods.
-Besides that, it's just a great proximity voice chat with 3D audio and lots of features.

-Installing Plasmo Voice on the server is as easy as installing any other Spigot plugin.
-Installing mod on the client is optional and you can join the server without it.

-Players need to install the Fabric mod for Voice Chat to work, but for players without any mods installed nothing will change.
-They are still able to join and play as usual.
-Forge client coming soon.

 ## Made for big role-playing events
 - Data is compressed with **Opus Сodec.** Which means low traffic usage and higher quality.
 Tested with 100 players talking at once.